arnamoy10/anomaly_smarking/README.md

    1. install R (https://cran.rstudio.com/bin/macosx/)

+   2. Open an R console and install the "library(changepoint)" sudo R install.packages("library(changepoint)")

-   2. use "pip install" to install the following libaries: pip3 install pyculiarity requests
+   3. use "pip install" to install the following libaries: pip3 install pyculiarity requests
-   3. Modify the following file:
+   4. Modify the following file:
         cd /usr/local/lib/python3.6/site-packages/
         2to3 -w -n pyculiarity

-   4. Change line 81 of /usr/local/lib/python3.6/site-packages/pyculiarity/detect_anoms.py to the following:
+   5. Change line 81 of /usr/local/lib/python3.6/site-packages/pyculiarity/detect_anoms.py to the following:
         'value': ps.to_numeric((decomp['trend'] + decomp['seasonal']).truncate())

-   5. You will need to set the environment variable "Bearer". use the following command:
+   6. You will need to set the environment variable "Bearer". use the following command:

         export Bearer="blah" (you have to give the quotes also)**

-   6. You can run the python script as follows python3 data_analysis_dynamic.py 860170 2017-01-01 2017-01-28
+   7. You can run the python script as follows python3 data_analysis_dynamic.py 860170 2017-01-01 2017-01-28

       arguments are <garage_id> <start_date> <end_date>